department-of-veterans-affairs/va.gov-team/products/facilities/vet-centers/discovery/veteran-interviews/research-findings.md

 > "Most veterans need help with claims so if they help with va claims and appeals you need to say that and it be prominent.
 They are not VSO's like people that help with claims so if they are you need to spell that out."

-> "They did help me, I just had eligibility issues so they helped to provide records of my PTSD to further show that I deserve the care at the VA which is frustration that you need to prove and then do everything expept give up your first born."
+> "They did help me, I just had eligibility issues so they helped to provide records of my PTSD to further show that I deserve the care at the VA which is frustration that you need to prove and then do everything except give up your first born."

 > "they can access a liaison at the VA if needed.
-If you call and ask to talk to a counselor it's like jumping through 1000 loops and the vet center can break those barriers and if you need to go to the va the Vet center can work as a liaison for you."
+If you call and ask to talk to a counselor it's like jumping through 1000 hoops and the vet center can break those barriers and if you need to go to the VA the Vet center can work as a liaison for you."

 #### 7. Military culture can be especially difficult for clients dealing with MST
 In this study 4 of the 5 participants dealing with MST were also dealing with PTSD.
 In this study all MST participants were women and while the majority of these Veterans were satisfied with their care, they shared similar accounts of having to endure "military culture" which makes their situation extra challenging.
 Making this demographic feel comfortable is important to understand.